Communication closure

 I used both Claude and Codex to prove the communication closure of Paxos and Raft.
 All the proofs in lean are available here - zeu5/communication-closure.

-First, I asked it model Paxos and Raft in lean.
+First, I asked it define the Paxos and Raft protocols in Lean.
 For Paxos I added the original paper by Lamport as reference.
 For Raft, I added a TLA+ model with membership changes included.
-It was no suprise to me that the model was generated accurately in one shot.
+It was no suprise to me that the protocols were correctly defined in one shot.
 (It might've been surprising before November 2025.)

 Then, I provided an informal definition of Communication Closure and asked it prove the property for both Raft and Paxos.
-Here is what it came up with for Paxos.
+For Paxos, it came up with the following property,

 /--